GEA960/Lazatech-Educate/README.md

 2. open your terminal
 3. cd to the project
 4. run 'npm install' command in order to create node_modules
-5. then run ionic serve to see if it is working
+5. then run ionic serve to see if it is working on your browser